Atomwaffen Division: Baltic states (Feuerkrieg Division)

 On January 16, 2020, a 22-year-old Latvian named Arturs Aispurs was charged with preparing an act of terrorism for building a bomb he was planning to detonate in a crowd of "Muslims and foreigners" during the New Year's Eve celebration in Helsinki.
 During the search of his apartment the police found a large amount of propaganda in his possession linking him to the neo-Nazi network.
-In response, Feuerkrieg Division announced they are ceasing their public activities.
-However, according to an investigation by Der Spiegel into firearm smuggling from the Balkans and Eastern Europe to Germany by Atomwaffen, the purported halt of activities was a ruse targeted at law enforcement, and that the group is still very much active.
+In response, Feuerkrieg Division announced that it was ceasing its public activities.
+However, according to an investigation by Der Spiegel into firearm smuggling from the Balkans and Eastern Europe to Germany by Atomwaffen, the purported halt of activities was a ruse targeted at law enforcement, and that the group was still very much active.